h0ngcha0/liuhongchao.github.io/_posts/2014-10-08-git-commit-msg-hook.md

 fi
 {% endhighlight %}

-For more info take a look at the code on [Github](https://github.com/liuhongchao/git-branch-name-checker).
+For more info please take a look at the code on [Github](https://github.com/liuhongchao/git-branch-name-checker).